Kryft-Studios/NET-T/README.md

 # @briklab/net-t
 ## Binary Types for faster and small networking

-**@briklab/net-t** is a mini package used in briklab's networking; Used for a low-as-possible communication schematic.
+**@briklab/net-t** is a mini package used in networking; Used for a low-as-possible communication schematic.
 Used as a **low-latency, low-memory** communication structure.

 # Installation